robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 ![images/final-preview.png](images/final-preview.png)

-This looks what we wanted!
+This looks like what we wanted!

 ### Specifying a Scene's View Controller